 During the fur trade period French settlers founded St. Boniface.
 Métis leader, and in retrospect Canadian hero, Louis Riel was born here.
 However, the growth of Winnipeg really took off when city officials bribed the Canadian Pacific Railway to make sure the train tracks to Western Canada would go through Winnipeg.

 A clever move, Winnipeg grew rapidly and became a busy train and trading center, with more millionaires than any other city in North America.
 Unfortunately the opening of the Panama canal in 1914 ended Winnipeg’s reign over freight to the West, and so did the rapid growth.

-Add super friendly Winnipeggers and a full festival calendar to the mix and you get modern Winnipeg, the perfect place for a (weekend) trip!
+Add super friendly Winnipeggers and a full festival and event calendar to the mix and you get modern Winnipeg, the perfect place for a (weekend) trip!

 Go on the Hermetic Code Tour in the Manitoba Legislative Building

 The Hermetic Code Tour is epic, I had so much fun!
 Our knowledgeable guide Don led us around the Manitoba Legislative Building and unraveled her secrets… The story about the architecture of the building is a fascinating one, a story that took 10 years of research to uncover!
 You can read all about it in this book.